-While the SGB injection might only have been recently used for the treatment of PTSD, it has been administered since the 1920s to treat various forms of chronic pain in the neck, head, and arms, as well as menopausal symptoms in women.
+While SGB treatment might only have been recently used for the treatment of PTSD, it has been administered since the 1920s to treat various forms of chronic pain in the neck, head, and arms, as well as menopausal symptoms in women.

-The fast-acting treatment is also being backed by the U.S. Army, as the military organization has reportedly invested $2 million into learning more about the injection and its benefits for PTSD.
+The fast-acting PTSD treatment is backed by the US Army, which has reportedly invested $2 million into learning more about the injection and its benefits for PTSD.

-While the success rates of the use of the SGB to treat PTSD have been high, it serves as a new form of therapy to help those who are unable to move on from a traumatic experience.
+While the success rates of SGB for PTSD have been high, it serves as a new form of therapy to help those who are unable to move on from a traumatic experience.

-Military doctors are the brains behind the breakthrough treatment, as they started using the SGB injection to treat PTSD for Navy SEALs and Army Green Berets.
-The treatment could, therefore, be a huge leap towards treating PTSD in thousands of soldiers and veteran suffering following combat, as well as those who have endured a harrowing experience.
+Military doctors are the brains behind the breakthrough treatment as many use the stellate ganglion block injection to treat PTSD in Navy SEALs and Army Green Berets.
+The therapy could be a massive leap towards treating PTSD in thousands of soldiers and veterans who have endured a harrowing experience.

-The SGB injection features an anesthetic that will numb a person’s nerve within the base of their neck.
-It can be effective as it will dull the area within the body that regulates a person’s sympathetic nervous system (also known as the fight or flight response), providing instant relief from some of the disorder’s chronic symptoms, which can take its toll on their quality of life.
+The SGB injection involves an anesthetic that will numb a person’s nerve within the base of their neck.
+It effectively dulls the area that regulates a person’s sympathetic nervous system (also known as the fight or flight response), providing relief from the disorder’s chronic symptoms that take their toll on one’s quality of life.

-Those living with PTSD can also enjoy the peace of mind that the injection will be accurately administered, as a physician will use x-ray imagery to ensure a needle’s precision.
+Those living with PTSD can also feel secure knowing that the injection will be accurately administered through the use of x-ray imagery.
 Once injected, the SGB can last for many months or years, and a patient can enjoy immediate relief from their debilitating symptoms.

-It is, however, important to note that the SGB injection will not help people to forget any memories associated with their traumatic experience.
-Instead, it could help a person to live a calmer, less anxious lifestyle, so they can change the way they react to their thoughts and could improve how they respond to other forms of PTSD therapy.
+However, it is essential to note that the SGB injection will not help people forget any memories associated with their traumatic experiences.
+Instead, it could help a person live a calmer, less anxious lifestyle, so they can change the way they react to their thoughts and improve how they respond to other forms of PTSD therapy.

 Who Discovered the Benefits of the SGB Injection for PTSD?

-While the SGB injection was used to treat a variety of health complaints, it was discovered by mistake when a patient with PTSD received the injection for Complex Regional Pain Syndrome and simultaneously noticed improvement of his PTSD symptoms.
+While the SGB injection was used to treat various health complaints, it was discovered by mistake when a patient with PTSD received the injection for Complex Regional Pain Syndrome and noticed an improvement of his PTSD symptoms.

-According to the US Department of Veteran Affairs, approximately 6 out of every 10 men and 5 out of every 10 women will endure at least one traumatic moment in their lives.
+According to the US Department of Veteran Affairs, approximately six out of every ten men and five out of every ten women will endure at least one traumatic moment in their lifetimes.

-Women who suffer from PTSD are more likely to have experienced child sexual abuse or sexual assault as an adult while men will likely struggle with the disorder following a physical assault, accident, natural disaster or after witnessing a death or severe injury.
+Women who have PTSD are more likely to have experienced child sexual abuse or sexual assault as an adult.
+At the same time, men will likely struggle with the disorder following a physical assault, accident, natural disaster, or after witnessing a death or severe injury.

-PTSD is also more common than most people realize, as it will reportedly affect between 7 and 8 people out of every 100 at a point in their lives.
+PTSD is also more common than most people realize, as it will reportedly affect between seven and eight people out of every 100 at some point in their lives.

 PTSD can affect almost every aspect of a person’s life following a traumatic event.
-In addition to struggling with flashbacks and nightmares, they might struggle with anxiety, depression, and anger, which can destroy relationships with their family, friends, and partner.
+In addition to struggling with flashbacks and nightmares, they might struggle with anxiety, depression, and anger, destroying relationships with their family, friends, and partner.

 Get in touch with us!